UTM source and referrer analysis

 utm_source=posteron one variantutm_source=newsletteron anotherutm_source=instagramon a third

-Later, Top UTM Sources helps compare the planned channels, while Top Referrers may show that Instagram and newsletter traffic came through specific web contexts, and the poster traffic had little or no referrer data at all.
+Later, Top UTM Sources helps compare the planned channels.
+Top Referrers may show that Instagram and newsletter traffic came through specific web contexts, while the poster traffic had little or no referrer data at all.